buckeye43210/markdown-to-snowkb/README.md

 ## Conclusion

 - Documentation thrives with team collaboration.
-- Markdown’s longevity, LLM integration, and GitHub rendering enhance workflows.
+- Use Markdown for longevity, LLM integration, image and diagram integration.
-- Tools like VS Code, Pandoc, GitHub, and ServiceNow streamline the process.
+- VS Code, Pandoc, GitHub, and Make streamline the process.
 - Mermaid diagrams add clarity and engagement.
-- Let's make documentation a team sport!
+- Let's make documentation a team sport together!